-More generally, an AF school in Providence could be a spur to parental choice, competition and reform.
+More generally, an AF school in Providence could support parental choice, competition and reform.
 We saw a hint of this during our review of the AF proposal.
-On October 20 the heads of the Providence Teachers Union and Local 1033 sent a letter to the Providence City Coucnil members asking us to postpone consideration of the AF proposal so that we could review a "comprehensive plan" they were developing to improve the education of all of the children in Providence.
-See Exhibit 1 to Subcommittee record (October 20, 2011 letter from Providence Teachers Union).
-Through this letter, the Providence Teachers Union acknowledged that a mayoral academy could provide an incentive to reform.
-Despite repeated requests, the unions did not produce any plan to the City Council; however, we believe that opening a new school of this kind will provide parents with a choice, and thereby encourage stakeholders to consider changes in their approach to win the acceptance and support of parents with a choice.
+On October 20, the leadership of the Providence Teachers Union and Local 1033 sent a letter to the Providence City Council asking us to postpone consideration of the AF proposal so that we could review a "comprehensive plan" they were developing that "will improve all our schools and provide a vision to move our district forward over the next several years."
+See Exhibit 1 to Subcommittee record (copy of letter).
+Through this letter, the union leadership recognized that a mayoral academy could provide an incentive to reform.
+Despite repeated requests, the union leadership never produced an actual plan or vision; however, we believe that opening a new school of this kind will provide parents with a choice, and thereby encourage these stakeholders (and others) to consider changes in their approach to win the acceptance and support of parents with a choice.